 - ✓ COMPLETE the Student Employment Application for the position(s) of interest.
 There are two ways to access the Student Employment Application: - 1.
-Click on the link to apply on the job posting in the Curry Connect database, or - 2.
-Log into the MyCurry portal and select the Student Employment link under the Student Life tab to locate the Student Employment Application to be complete and saved to the computer.
+Click on the link to apply on the job posting in the Handshakedatabase, or - Log into the MyCurry portal and select the Student Employment link under the Student Life tab to locate the Student Employment Application to be complete and saved to the computer.

 If a student is interested in more than one (1) position, then more than one application needs to be completed.
-Save the completed application to the computer to allow for quick and easy apply for additional positions.
+Save the completed application to the computer to allow for quick and easy application for additional positions.

-- ✓ PRINT the completed application and sign it in ink pen. - ✓ SUBMIT application to the hiring manager listed on the job posting.
+✓ SUBMIT application to the hiring manager listed on the job posting either via email, mail, or in person